Ngonal/Networking-Lab-Portfolio/README.md

 # Information
-Hands-on IT lab portfolio showcasing full-stack technical proficiency, from physical connectivity and network switching to scalable routing, secure transport, and enterprise application services.
-Examples illustrate a complete lifecycle of implementation, progressing from foundational configurations to complex, real-world solutions that secure and optimize the entire data path all while ensuring professional documentation.
+Hands-on IT lab portfolio demonstrating full-stack technical proficiency—from physical connectivity and switching to scalable routing, secure transport, and enterprise application services.
+Each example reflects a complete implementation lifecycle, progressing from foundational configurations to complex, real-world solutions that secure and optimize the entire data path while maintaining professional-grade documentation.

-Content is organized using the **`TCP/IP 5-layer Internet model`**, with each example categorized by the highest layer it meaningfully interacts with.
-Examples are also aligned with the most common IT lifecycle scenarios, covering **Provisioning**, **Maintenance**, and **Troubleshooting**.
+Content is structured using the **`TCP/IP 5-layer Internet model`**, with each example categorized by the highest layer it meaningfully engages.
+Labs are further aligned to common IT lifecycle scenarios, including **provisioning**, **maintenance**, and **troubleshooting**.

-A range of simulator, emulator, and hypervisor software are valid options depending on example complexity, ensuring both accessibility and realistic behavior.
-Software considered but not limited to:
+A mix of simulators, emulators, and hypervisors is used based on scenario complexity, balancing accessibility with realistic system behavior.
+Software utilized includes, but is not limited to:
 <p align="center">
   <table align="center">
     <tr>